-Phase 6: Calibration: Following the data re-run, the impact on the key measures (trips, nights and spend) was assessed.
+Phase 6: Calibration: Following the data re-run, the impact on the key measures (visits and spend) was assessed.
 The changes applied helped manage the volatility of the data.
-However, capping the data inevitably caused a loss of reported trips/nights/spend.
+However, capping the data inevitably caused a loss of reported visits/spend.
 To account for this loss of volume, and maintain accuracy, calibration was applied.

 Phase 7: Partial Reporting Factor revision: The original methodology relating to the Partial Reporting Factor (PRF) assumes that the number of weekly fieldwork interviews completed are similar.
 However, at certain periods there were some unusual fluctuations in weekly completed interview numbers, with some weeks being lower than average.
-A more detailed analysis accounting for these fluctuations enabled the calculation of revised PRFs and where they differed significantly from the originals, the revised PRFs were applied (Mar, Apr and Oct 2023).
+A more detailed analysis accounting for these fluctuations enabled the calculation of revised PRFs, which were applied.